thegatesbrowser/thegates-docs/index.rst

 TheGates Docs
 ====================================

+| Welcome to TheGates documenation!
+|
-Welcome to TheGates documenation! **TheGates** is an open-source 2D and 3D internet browser build with Godot Engine
+| TheGates is an open-source 2D and 3D internet browser build with Godot Engine.
+| It connects game experiences together like world wide web and allows you to easily access them without installing.

 .. note::

-   This project is under active development.
+   This project is under active development

 .. toctree::
    :hidden: